Differential Area Analysis for Ransomware: Attacks, Countermeasures, and Limitations: Background

 \subsection{Evaluation metrics}

 Throughout the paper, we use four standard metrics to evaluate the performance of our attacks and countermeasures.
 Namely, accuracy, precision, recall, and F1 score.
-In this section, we briefly summarise them.
-For the sake of completeness, \Cref{table:statparms} clarifies the terms used in the metrics.
+Since these metric are well-established, we provide an intuitive description of their meaning in the scope of this research, without any standard formalisation.

 \paragraph*{Accuracy} the total number of files that have been classified correctly.